 From a plastic bubble in Iceland, to a former monastery in Italy, to Colorado’s off-the-grid yurts, I often plan trips around unique places to stay.
 A general web search led me to a glamping destination in northern Utah that appeared both rustic and upscale.

 Glamping at Bear Lake, Utah

 Conestoga Ranch opened in 2015 and offers the best of both worlds for active baby boomers.
 Why compromise luxury for adventure when you can have both at one of the top glamping spots in Utah.

 The focal point of the property is the circle of replica Conestoga wagons, commonly used in the 19th century as horse-drawn freight wagons and eventually used as transportation for pioneers to migrate west.
-These wagons are available for overnight lodging, but I booked a small canvas tent overlooking the distant Bear Lake.
+These wagons are available for overnight lodging, but I booked a small canvas tent overlooking the distant Bear Lake in Garden City.

 When I arrived at the ranch, I was greeted with complimentary ingredients for s’mores before a host transported me and my luggage past the game room and general store to my accommodation.
 The thick, canvas tent was well-appointed with a queen-sized bed, fresh towels, linens and extra blankets.

 A few tents have ensuite bathrooms and for the others, private bathrooms and showers are just steps away.
 All the sites, including the covered wagons, contain lanterns, picnic tables, Adirondack chairs and a fire pit, which the staff will enthusiastically light as part of their “campfire valet service.”

 What to do on a Bear Lake glamping trip at Conestoga Ranch

 The Conestoga Ranch offers complimentary bikes, solo and tandem.
 A short ride on the mostly flat roadway leads to the marina, restaurants and coffee shops—or continue on across the Idaho border.